 The Prepper Pantry Inventory Groundwork

-To start with, we need some racks or shelving that allows all of your food stocks to be seen at a glance.
+First, we need some racks or shelving that allow all of your food stocks to be seen at a glance.

 First, you don’t HAVE to do this.
 I’m just making things easier to read for my wife and me.
-I got this idea from Todd Sepulveda over at The Prepper Website Podcast.
+I got this idea from Todd Sepulveda over at The Ready Your Future Podcast.

 Here’s where the work comes in with this type of prepper pantry inventory.
-There are really cool food rotation racks but I do things the manual way – by hand every time we go shopping.
+There are really cool food rotation racks, but I do things manually – by hand every time we go shopping.

-This may be a deal-breaker for many preppers but I actually enjoy it.
+This may be a deal-breaker for many preppers, but I actually enjoy it.
 I come in with our just-purchased foods and lay them out on the table.
-Then, after turning up a little AC-DC, because I’m THAT cool, I take my Sharpie and start writing dates on boxes, bags, and cans of my food preps.
+Then, after turning up a little AC-DC, I take my Sharpie and start writing dates on boxes, bags, and cans of my food preps because I’m that cool.

-Then I simply pull that particular food down from that section, careful to not mix them up, and place the newer foods in the back.
+Then I pull that particular food down from that section, careful not to mix them up, and place the newer foods in the back.
 Then I replace the older foods with the oldest in the front.

 It sounds harder than it really is.
 I like it because I get time to play with my preps.
 Just joking.
 Kind of. 😉